https://github.com/joanpablo/reactive_forms

 ## Reactive Forms + [Provider](https://pub.dev/packages/provider) plugin :muscle:

-## Reactive Forms + [code generation](https://pub.dev/packages/reactive_forms_generator) 🤖
+## Reactive Forms + [Code Generation](https://pub.dev/packages/reactive_forms_generator) 🤖

-## How create a custom Reactive Widget?
+## How to Create a Custom Reactive Widget?

-You can also check [Star Rating with Flutter Reactive Forms](https://dev.to/joanpablo/star-rating-with-flutter-reactive-forms-2d52) post as another example of a custom reactive widget.
+You can also check the [Star Rating with Flutter Reactive Forms](https://dev.to/joanpablo/star-rating-with-flutter-reactive-forms-2d52) post as another example of a custom reactive widget.

-## What is not **Reactive Forms**
+## What **Reactive Forms** is Not

-## What is **Reactive Forms**
+## What **Reactive Forms** Is

-Visit [Migration Guide](https://github.com/joanpablo/reactive_forms/wiki/Migration-Guide) to see
+Visit the [Migration Guide](https://github.com/joanpablo/reactive_forms/wiki/Migration-Guide) to see

 more details about different version breaking changes.